IObundle/iob-spi/README.md

 ### Slave ###

+	0. Write 1 to the SPI_INTRRPT_EN address to enable Interrupt if you wish
     1. Poll the SPI_READY address until it is 1 or wait for Interrupt from Master
     2. Read the SPI_RX address to get the word received from Master.
 This action will reset Interrupt.
     3. Write the response word to the SPI_TX address to be sent to Master on the next SPI cycle